 Anticoagulant therapy for the prevention of embolic events in patients with AF will be reviewed here.
 Other related topics include:

 IMPACT OF ANTICOAGULATION — Many antithrombotic (anticoagulant and antiplatelet) strategies have been evaluated in clinical trials.
 These trials [1-7] and their meta-analyses [8-10] have demonstrated that among patients with atrial fibrillation (AF) at moderate to high risk of thromboembolic events (CHA2DS2-VASc risk stratification score ≥2), warfarin significantly reduces the incidence of clinical stroke at an acceptable risk of bleeding compared to placebo.
 The benefit to risk ratio from oral anticoagulation in patients at very low (CHA2DS2-VASc score of 0) and low risk (CHA2DS2-VASc score of 1) has not been well studied (table 1).
-After discussing the benefits and risks with the patient, we anticoagulate some patients with the former and many patients with the latter.
+After discussing the benefits and risks with the patient, we anticoagulate some patients with the latter.

 Reduction in stroke risk — Anticoagulation reduces the risk of ischemic stroke (and other embolic events) by about two-thirds irrespective of baseline risk.
 In one contemporary study, the annual risk of ischemic stroke in untreated patients was 0.2, 0.6, and 2.2 for those with CHA2DS2-VASc scores of 0, 1, and 2 .

-The SPAF-I, SPAF-II, and SPAF-III trials, and AFASAK, BAATAF, SPINAF, and CAFA randomly assigned more than 4000 patients with nonvalvular or nonrheumatic AF to warfarin, placebo, or aspirin and demonstrated that anticoagulation with adjusted-dose warfarin significantly reduces clinical stroke risk when compared to placebo (figure 1) [1-6].
+The SPAF-I, SPAF-II, and SPAF-III trials, and AFASAK, BAATAF, SPINAF, and CAFA randomly assigned more than 4000 patients with nonvalvular AF to warfarin, placebo, or aspirin and demonstrated that anticoagulation with adjusted-dose warfarin significantly reduces clinical stroke risk when compared to placebo (figure 1) [1-6].
 Overall, adjusted-dose warfarin reduces the risk of stroke by two-thirds compared to no anticoagulant therapy, with the expected degree of absolute benefit dependent on baseline risk (table 2) [7,8,12].

 The warfarin versus placebo or aspirin trials were conducted in the early 1990s, raising concerns that the findings may not be able to be applied to current practice [13-15].
 In an observational study (ATRIA), patients in a community-based, clinical practice cohort who were taking warfarin had lower risks in all CHADS2 risk score (table 1) groups (range 0.25 to 4.60 percent per year) .
 Studies evaluating more contemporary data have found that the absolute risk of stroke in untreated patients has fallen from about 8 to 4 or 5 percent per year, but the relative risk reduction attributable to antithrombotic therapy is in the same range as earlier studies [16,17].
 We believe a two-thirds risk reduction at this lower absolute risk is clinically important.
 (See "Atrial fibrillation: Risk of embolization", section on 'Epidemiology'.)